IMPORTER & DISTRIBUTOR OF

 An Engine is an energy converter, from chemical energy in gasoline, to kinetic energy (movement of piston), then movement.
 The conversion is performed by a combustion reaction.

 The combustion Energy is the energy released during the combustion of fuel per kilogram of gasoline (and not per volume).
 It is the energy available in the fuel.
 When the lambda (Air/Fuel ratio or richness) value is 1 (stoichiometry), it is called specific energy (Es).
 The higher it is, the more performance you will gain.
 You should know that generally the most energetic molecules have the lowest octane numbers (some exceptions for very high prices).
 You must then choose the right compromise between the minimum octane to avoid engine knocking and the highest specific energy (this rule is only valid for unleaded fuels).

-Vaporization Heat is the heat taken from the engine to vaporize the fuel (from liquid phase to gaseous phase).
+Vaporisation Heat is the heat taken from the engine to vaporise the fuel (from liquid phase to gaseous phase).
 The higher it is, the more it will cook down the engine, and particularly at high revs and the more it improves the cylinder filling (mini turbo effect).
-Vaporization heat is very high for oxygenated compound.
+Vaporisation heat is very high for oxygenated compound.

 This allows an exhaust gas temperature decrease and limits the loss of power at the end of the race.

 Combustion speed: A piston thermal engine is a very bad energy converter (only 30-35% efficiency).
 The higher the combustion speed is, the better the efficiency is, thus a gain of performance.
 The pressure peak on the piston is then higher.